Adrian Vanson: Vanson's ship

 Adrian Vanson was involved in a shipping case in May 1594.
 A "Flemish barque" was impounded at Montrose on 26 April, suspected of bringing money to aid the Catholic earls, and brought to Leith.
 The English diplomat Robert Bowes heard that the sailors had offered to pay for a pilot and for lodgings in Montrose with Spanish money, raising suspicions, and a messenger had carried letters and gold from the ship to Aberdeen and Huntly Castle.

 Vanson acted with the Dutch diplomat Adrian Damman to free the Flemish sailors.
 They made a bond of £1000 Scots to release the skipper, Hendrick Michelsoun of Middelburg, Zeeland, from the Tolbooth of Edinburgh into house arrest.
 Vanson and Damman also put up a bond of £2000 "making caution" for Peter Herimansoun and Peter Mattiesoun, two sailors who had arrived in the ship at Montrose.
 The sailors were to remain in Edinburgh, Canongate, or Leith until the issues were settled.
 The Privy Council gave orders that the ship was to remain at Leith.

 Robert Bowes called the ship a "Flanders pink", and was convinced that the gold had boosted the confidence of the Earl of Huntly and his allies.
 He came to believe that a Spanish aristocrat had landed at Montrose as a potential diplomat.
 At the end of July 1594, James VI told Bowes that he written to Elizabeth I about the passengers on the Montrose ship and another suspicious ship that had recently come to Aberdeen.
 The second ship brought the Jesuit James Gordon to Scotland.

 Adrian Vanson seems to have become the owner of a ship called The Sun.
 On 20 November 1594, James VI issued a privy seal letter or "privilege" declaring that his painter was the owner of the ship and the Master was John Johnson, a resident in France.
 The Latin document was addressed to Hadrianum Wansonium pictorem nostrum.
 It belonged to an antiquary John Pinkerton in 1799 and its present location is unknown.
 In 1593, a John Johnson was recorded as Master of The Sampson of "Olre in Holland" and made a claim for a lost cargo of oil, wine, salt, and Spanish money.
 In 1589, John Johnson was Master of the Jonas of Amsterdam.

-It is not clear if the "Flemish barque" was the The Sun (or The Sampson) mentioned in Vanson's "privilege" in November.
+It is not clear if the "Flemish barque" was The Sun (or The Sampson) mentioned in Vanson's "privilege" in November.
 The incident at Montrose prompted Elizabeth I to send James VI a generous subsidy of £3000 in July 1594 with a further £2000 in November.